Elle Villanueva

-Elle Villanueva is a Filipino actress, dancer, model and endorser who is currently signed under GMA Network's talent agency Sparkle.
-She is best known for her leading role in Return to Paradise (2022) and Makiling (2024).
+Janelle Louise Villanueva (born February 18, 1996) is a Filipino actress, dancer, model and endorser who is currently signed under GMA Network's talent agency Sparkle.
+She is best known for her leading role in Return to Paradise (2022), Makiling (2024), and Apoy sa Dugo (2026).

 Early life and education

 Villanueva dreamed of pursuing an acting career, but she finished her studies first at De La Salle–College of Saint Benilde, earning her bachelor's degree in Tourism and graduated from BS Hotel, Restaurant, and Institution Management courses.

 Career

 She started out as a commercial model, appeared as an extra in some television advertisements.

 After signing a contract with GMA Artist Center (now Sparkle) in 2020, Villanueva finally made her acting debut in a Magpakailanman episode. aside from Magpakailanman, she has also appeared in more of GMA's anthologies such as Dear Uge, My Fantastic Pag-ibig, Tadhana, and Regal Studio Presents.

 In 2022, Villanueva gained recognition when she portrayed the role of Eden and being paired with Derrick Monasterio in Return to Paradise.
 She considered it a biggest break in her career.

 In 2023, she joined the supporting cast of Voltes V: Legacy.